crweaver225/Portfolio-CW/content/posts/engineering/basic-calculus-review/index.md

 $$
 So our derivative is 4.1.
 What we would find though is that the closer we made out two points together, the more accurate our result will be. f(2) and f(2.00001) will result in a slope of 4.0004.
 This is much closer to what is considered to be the accurate slope for this function, 4.

 For the purposes of computing derivatives in machine learning, there is a simplier approach.
 There are rules which can help transform our function in a different expression that we can use to compute the derivative.
+For example, when we encounter an exponential function like
+$$
+f(x) = x^2
+$$
-For example, when we encounter an exponential function like $$f(x) = x^2$$, we can make the exponent a multiplier and decrement the exponent by 1
+we can make the exponent a multiplier and decrement the exponent by 1
 $$
 f(x) = x^2
 (d/dx)f(x) = (d/dx)x^2 = 2x